chee-zaram/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # C - Functions, Nested loops
-Here, codes that contain function declarations and definitions, and make use of loops within loops are written.
+Here, we create and make use of our own header (**.h**) file for declaring functions as prototypes, and write codes that contain function definitions for different tasks, and subsequently make use of some.
+It's also an extensive dive into exploration of nested loops.